DhanushUF18/SE_GatoRides/sprint4.md

   - Successful ride cancellations by drivers
   - Authorization checks (only driver can cancel)
   - Error handling for various scenarios

+## Scheduled Ride Cleanup

+### 4. Automatic Status Update for Expired Rides
+- **Description**: Periodically checks and cancels rides that are no longer valid.
+- **Features**:
+  - Runs a scheduled job every 6 hours
+  - Cancels rides in the past with "open" status by marking them as "cancelled"
+  - Helps maintain a clean and accurate ride feed
+- **Implementation**: Implemented in `utils/scheduler.go`
+- **Notes**: Triggered via a goroutine at backend startup in `main.go`

+## Request/Response Logging

+### 5. Middleware Logging for All API Calls
+- **Description**: Logs all HTTP requests and responses to a file.
+- **Features**:
+  - Captures HTTP method, path, headers, request body, status code, response body, and latency
+  - Outputs logs to `logs/server.log` file
+  - Ensures visibility into backend activity for debugging and auditing
+- **Implementation**: Middleware implemented in `middlewares/logger.go` and registered in `main.go`

 ## Testing